 We knew there had to be more, so we asked if they had done any other communication – a webinar, workshops, or PowerPoint?
 They looked at us with a pained expression and slowly shook their heads, no.

 As humans, we have to contend with a number of factors that limit our ability to comprehend and take action on communications.
 One of those factors is too much cognitive load, which states that the more information we are presented with the more we tend to miss.
-Sales reps in particular want to be out in the field selling not reading long, boring documents.
+Sales reps, in particular, want to be out in the field selling not reading long, boring documents.

 In this case, the word document was actually hindering the plan.
 The 30-page legal document fell into the category of cognitive overload.
 While it contained all the relevant information, nobody read it through, or they did not comprehend it because the way the information was presented didn’t cater to how our brains typically work.

 This campaign communicated the plan in different pieces, starting with a highly graphical overview, moving into some of the key pieces that sales reps wanted to know, to finally providing them with a legal document (albeit, not 30 pages and not all in 12-point font).

-There is no magic bullet when it comes to motivation, engagement, and incentives but there are a lot of great tools that can determine the difference between an IC plan that falls short and one that knows no limits.
+There is no magic bullet when it comes to motivation, engagement, and incentives, but there are a lot of great tools that can determine the difference between an IC plan that falls short and one that knows no limits.

 The incentives are there to drive performance, but a lack of understanding leads to mixed behaviors and poor overall performance.
 This is where many companies find themselves and where a little investment in communications can go a long way.

-We know that you want to be in #3!
-If you have a great plan but need help to communicate it, contact us now.
+If you have a great plan but need help communicating it, contact us now.